Fagprojekt-Deep-voice-conversion/AutoVC/README.md

 easy usage do this....

+This package uses [Weights & Biases (wandb)](https://docs.wandb.ai/) for profiling the code and a wandb account is therefore encouraged.
+If you do not want to create a wandb account, the code can be run `code -wandb mode=offline`

 For a more detailed explanation of how each part of the model works see [docs/usage](docs/usage_old.md)

 ## Ethical usage

 This package should not be used for harmful or illegal purposes.
 To avoid this, please make sure that the voices used for conversations can be used under a legal copyright.

+## Examples

+Examples can be seen in wandb at [link_to_example](wandb/example.com).

 ## Documentation